 Family Hosts Mexican Quinceañero for Son: ‘People Loved It.
 It Was Really Different’

 “We had big clay casuelas full of taco meat at the center of every table,” Gustavo shares.
 Around it, there were clay plates with all the fixings — cilantro, lime, onions, you name it.
 The tortillas were kept in a basket and wrapped in napkins that featured Gustavo as a cartoon in his charro suit.
 Everyone made their own tacos table-side — a fun and interactive alternative to serving food buffet-style.
-There was also fresh fruit with Tajín and chamoy, Mexican sodas and of course, dessert: three tres leches cakes decorated in black and red fondant to match Gustavo’s suit.
+There was also fresh fruit with Tajín and chamoy, Mexican sodas, and, of course, dessert: three tres leches cakes decorated in black and red fondant to match Gustavo’s suit.

 “It was pretty cool because none of my friends had ever really seen my culture like that,” Gustavo explains.
-“I wanted them to know that this is what I had grown up with and that I was proud of it.
-I wanted to bring a little bit of Mexico to my hometown.”
+“I wanted them to know that this is what I had grown up with and that I was proud of it.”
+He proudly added, “I wanted to bring a little bit of Mexico to my hometown.”

 I feel like I’m speaking for the entire Latinx community when I say that we all think you did a wonderful job. ¡Viva México!